Fred-org/FRED-docs/source/Control/Variance Reduction.rst

     varianceReduction: maxNumIterations=10

 In this mode, the simulation is repeated a fixed number of times.
-By default stratification is off, so the number of primaries per PB is that prescribed by using ``nprim``.
+By default, stratification is off, so the number of primaries per PB is prescribed using ``nprim``.
 If you want to use stratified sampling, you have to require it explicitly

 .. code-block::